Abelian Surfaces over totally real fields are Potentially Modular: Etale descent and the main modularity lifting theorem

 We will combine the analytic continuation results of~\S\ref{sec: higher Coleman theory} with a descent argument to prove the existence of the sought-after eigenforms.

-We need to introduce a bit of notations, in order to be able to describe the adic spaces we are working with.
+We need to introduce some notation in order to be able to describe the adic spaces we are working with.
 Recall that $\mathcal{X}_{K^{p, \Iw}K_p(I)}$ is the analytic space associated to $X_{K^{p, \Iw} K_p(I)}$.
-For each $v \in I$, $H_v$ refers to the quasi-finite subgroup (of order $p$ over the interior of the moduli space) related to the Klingen level structure, and for each $v \in I^c$, ~$L_v \supset H_v$ refer to the quasi-finite (maximally isotropic rank~$p^2$ over the interior of the moduli space) subgroup corresponding to the Iwahori level structure.
+For each $v \in I$, $H_v$ refers to the quasi-finite subgroup (of order $p$ over the interior of the moduli space) related to the Klingen level structure, and for each $v \in I^c$, ~$L_v \supset H_v$ refers to the quasi-finite (maximally isotropic rank~$p^2$ over the interior of the moduli space) subgroup corresponding to the Iwahori level structure.

-For any tuple $(\epsilon_v) \in [0,1]^I \times [0,2]^{I^c}$ we defined an analytic adic space $\mathcal{X}_{K^{p, \Iw} K_p(I)}((\epsilon_v)_{v \in S_p \setminus \{v_1,v_2\}})$ which is the open subspace of $\mathcal{X}_{K^{p, \Iw} K_p(I)}$ where:
+For any tuple $(\epsilon_v) \in [0,1]^I \times [0,2]^{I^c}$ we defined an analytic adic space $\mathcal{X}_{K^{p, \Iw} K_p(I)}((\epsilon_v)_{v \in S_p})$ which is the open subspace of $\mathcal{X}_{K^{p, \Iw} K_p(I)}$ where:

 \begin{enumerate}

 \item If $v \in I$, the degree of the subgroup~$H_v$, which takes values in~$[0,1]$, is greater or equal than $1-\epsilon_v$. \item If $v \in I^c$, the degree of the subgroup~$L_v$ of rank~$p^2$, which takes values in~$[0,2]$, is greater or equal than $2-\epsilon_v$.
 Note that we have~$\deg(L_v) = \deg(H_v) + \deg(L_v/H_v)$. \end{enumerate}